yourse1f-yourorg/habitat_attempt/README.md

 ### Initial Hook Up

-MetHabi needs to create a user account `habuser` on your target server.
+MetHabi needs to create a user account `hab` on your target server.
 This account will have passwordless `sudo` privileges for running [Chef Habitat](https://www.habitat.sh/).
 It also needs to install the Habitat executable also called `hab`.

 The script `CommissionHabitatHost.sh` attempts to connect to the target server and upload a remotely callable shell script `PrepareChefHabitat.sh`.

-`PrepareChefHabitat.sh` creates a user called `habuser` and then obtains `hab` and prepares it for use.
+`PrepareChefHabitat.sh` creates a user called `hab` and then obtains `hab` and prepares it for use.

 ### First Deployment